osteele/p5-server/README.md

 1. `p5 create my-sketch`

-    This creates a sketch named `my-sketch.js`.
-(If you already have some sketches on your file system, you can skip this step.
-Instead, use the `cd` command to change the terminal's current directory to a directory that contains some sketches.)
+    This creates a sketch named `my-sketch.js` in the current directory.

+    If you already have some sketches on your file system, you can skip this step.
+Instead, use the `cd` command to change the terminal's current directory to a directory that contains some sketches.

 2. `p5 serve --open`